BoysWhoVibe/PhoneParty/replit.md

 Maintain simple, everyday language in UI.
 Focus on reliable functionality over flashy features.
 Role assignment system needs flexibility: custom setups by player count + host-selectable role distributions.
+Host identification: The "host" should be considered the player who created the game room.
+Once the game starts, the host functions no differently than other players, but the host needs to make decisions before the game starts.
+Role acknowledgment messaging: When all players have acknowledged their role, non-host players should see "waiting for host to start the game" message.

 ## System Architecture